link1905/system-design-101/content/docs/system-administration/system-protection/rate-limiting.md

 }
 ```

-2. **Open**: When the breaker experiences a number of failures exceeding a **predefined threshold**,
+2. **Open**: If the number of failures surpasses a **predefined threshold**,
-the circuit transitions to **Open** state cancelling requests immediately.
+the circuit breaker transitions to the **Open** state.
+In this state, all requests are immediately cancelled.
-This state prevents from wasting resources on calls that are **likely to fail** and gives the target service time to recover.
+This prevents resource wastage on calls that are **highly likely to fail** and provides the target service with an opportunity to recover.

 ```d2
 direction: right